run-ai/docs/docs/admin/runai-setup/config/node-roles.md

 !!!
 Important
-    To enable this feature, you must set a cluster configuration flag.
+    To enable this feature, you must set the cluster configuration flag `global.nodeAffinity.restrictScheduling` to `true`.
 For more information see [customize cluster](../cluster-setup/customize-cluster-install.md#configurations).

 Separate nodes into those that: